nkacoroski/dsc-3-final-project/README.md

 This is the Module 3 Final Project for the Flatiron Seattle Data Science Program by [Natasha Kacoroski] (https://github.com/nkacoroski) and [Jacob Crabb](https://github.com/AlludedCrabb).
-The goal of this project was to demonstrate our ability to select and gather information from a dataset create a classification model. company/stakeholder.
+The goal of this project was to demonstrate our ability to select and gather information from a dataset and create a classification model. company/stakeholder.
 For our dataset, we chose the [USDA Plants Database](Welcome to the PLANTS Database | USDA PLANTS) and attempted to classify whether or not a plant is invasive based on its characteristics.
 This has real-world applications in agriculture and invasive species management.
 The slide deck for our presentation can be found [here](slide_presentation.pdf).